Map reproduced from OpenStreetMap.org

 Starting from Sedbergh Information Centre, 72 Main Street (1), turn right along Main Street and walk west passing the public toilets and the shops until turning right immediately before the Post Office, signposted “Public Footpath” (2)

 Proceed through the narrow alley pausing to admire the cluster of small stone-built cottages around Kings Yard.
 At the end of the alleyway, cross over the road and proceed in the same direction down another fenced-in path.
 At the end of this pathway turn left onto Fairholme.
 Within 100m you will reach a T-Junction with Sedbergh People’s Hall facing you (3).
-Turn right here and proceed up Howgill Lane swinging left around a children’s playground and playing fields.
-Beware: There is no pavement until you reach the end of the playing fields so please exercise care and walk facing the oncoming traffic.
+Turn right here and proceed up Howgill Lane, following the path which can be accessed through a wooden gate beside the children’s playground.

 Proceed uphill with houses on your left and past a vintage red telephone box.
 A couple of hundred metres further on, just as the houses start to thin out, look for a well-marked lane on the right, signposted ‘permissive path to the fell’ (4).
 The path brings you up to Lockbank Farm where there are often cows, sheep, pigs, chickens, ducks and geese to be seen.
-Once amongst the farm buildings the route is straight ahead but you may wish to make a 30 yard diversion to your left to visit Howgill Fellside Ice Cream and partake of their many delicious ices!
-Pass through the metal gate with a waymarker on the wall in front of you then climb up the path through the left of a pair of metal gates until arriving at a further gate taking you through the fell wall (5)
+On reaching the farm you may wish to make a 30 yard diversion to your left to visit Howgill Fellside Ice Cream.
+If they are not open call 07985 654832 and the farmer will soon appear.
+Cross the yard, up the track and through two metal gates to arrive at the open fell (5)

 Once through the gate turn right and start a steady climb keeping the fell wall on your right.